-Failure to Care for or Return District Property - Loss of, failure to return, or Fiast Offense is (Confisopticity in the bioge buodmost li Princei pal/Stude to, books, computers, calculators, uniforms, and sporting and instructional equiprisebsequent Offense: Confiscation of tobacco product.
-Detention
+Failure to Care for or Return District Property - Loss of, failure to return, or damage to district property including, but not limited to, books, computers, calculators, uniforms, and sporting and instructional equipment.

-First Offense: Restitution.
-Principal/Student conference, detention, or in-stobeolf suspension products electronic cigarettes, or other nicotin Subsequent Offense: Restitution.
-Detention or in-school suspension. any district activity.
-Nicotine patches or other medications used in with district policy JHCD.
+First Offense: Restitution, Principal/Student conference, detention, or in-school suspension.

+Subsequent Offense: Restitution.
+Detention or in-school suspension.

-Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Expulsion or Other Disciplinary Consequences Coliniating the conditions of Suspension, Exputed and Consequences sion, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district sponsperd activity ity or being on or near district property or the location where a district activity is bald see the prefien of this regulation titled of forder.
-In-scho tions of Suspension, Expulsion and Other Disciplinary Consequences."
+Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences - Violating the conditions of a suspension, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district-sponsored activity or being on or near district property to the location where a district activity is held.
+See the section of this regulation titled, "Conditions of Suspension, Expulsion and Other Disciplinary Consequences."

-As required by law, when the district considers suspending a student for an additional period of time or expelling a student tor being school administration; excessive non-justifiable absences, even within 1,000 feet of district property during a suspension, consideration shall be given to whether the student poses a threat to the class or school begins, as determined by the district. safety of any child or school employee and whether the student's presence is disruptive to the educational process or undermines the First Offense: Principal/Student conference, detention, or 1-3 of effectiveness of the district's discipline policy.
+As required by law, when the district considers suspending a student for an additional period of time or expelling a student for being on or within 1,000 feet of district property during a suspension, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence is disruptive to the educational process or undermines the effectiveness of the district's discipline policy.

-te for the school setting, including but not limited to, kissing and First Offense.
-Verbar warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Offense: Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.